By TIM FAULKNER/ecoRI News staff

 “Climate change is caused by the burning of fossil fuels and poses profound threats to the health and resilience of Narragansett Bay,” said Jonathan Stone, executive director of Save The Bay.

-The state Energy Facilities Siting Board (EFSB) is reviewing the application from the developer, Chicago-based Invenergy Thermal Development LLC.
+The state Energy Facility Siting Board (EFSB) is reviewing the application from the developer, Chicago-based Invenergy Thermal Development LLC.
 Reports and other information relating to the proposed Clear River Energy Center are due by Sept.
 9.

 It “has not been proven necessary to meet energy needs; and it will pose unacceptable environmental risks to habitats and plant and animal species.
 For these reasons, The Nature Conservancy opposes the development of this power plant,” according to the organization's statement.